Privacy Statement for Nest Products and Services

 In what circumstances does Nest share my information?

-With your explicit consent: We may share personal information when we have your consent.
+With your permission: We may share personal information when we have your permission.
 One example of this would be if you invite another user to access the Products on your account as an additional authorized user.
 Another example is if you sign up for programs offered by our partners (e.g., energy or insurance companies); if you do this, we may share certain information with the partner.
 This could include things like your enrollment information and the activation status of your device.
-Similarly, when you connect third-party devices and services to your Nest Products through the Works with Nest program, you are shown information about any proposed exchange of data.
-Your explicit consent is required to allow these exchanges on your behalf and you can change your mind at any time.
+If you connect third-party devices and services to your Nest Products through the Works with Nest program, you are shown information about any proposed exchange of data.
+Nest or the third party will request your consent to these exchanges on your behalf and you can change your mind at any time.
 When you use third-party products and services integrated with the Nest Products, their own terms and privacy policies will govern your use of those products and services.